I recently took a discovery call from a startup founder who wanted advice on how to separate from her co-founder:

 That’s a lot of co-founder divorce, which if not managed correctly, can lead to the separation getting:

 It’s like when a married couple, who hasn’t had sex in years, decides to call it quits, and everything that has gone unsaid for all those years starts to finally come out.
-For founders it’s the same thing — they go from putting their heart and soul into a company, letting small disagreements or differences go unacknowledged, to suddenly fighting their business partner.
+For founders it’s the same thing — they go from putting their heart and soul into a company, letting small disagreements or differences go unacknowledged, to suddenly unleashing everything.

 Co-founder splits happen for several reasons:

-Whatever the reason, this article is part 1 of 2 that will help you understand what you should be thinking about when going through a co-founder divorce.
+Whatever the reason, this article will help you understand what you should be thinking about when going through a co-founder divorce.

 I would also recommend copying the Co-Founder Breakup: Checklist of Questions Worksheet to your G-drive and working through the questions separately or together with your co-founder.